dithizac000/team-charm/README.md

 :heavy_check_mark: 3.
 Has a clearly defined database layer using PDO and prepared statements.
 You should have at least two related tables.
   * All database layer is under model in data-layer.php.
+  * Our two tables are boba_orders and customers

 :heavy_check_mark: 4.
 Data can be viewed and added.
-  * Data can view added via checkout and be viewed via input email within the view order page
+  * Data can be added in our checkout.html view page in the views folder.
+Customer can add info then their data is displayed in the summary.html view page (also in the view folder) after the check out.

 :heavy_check_mark: 5.
 Has a history of commits from both team members to a Git repository.
 Commits are clearly commented.
  * Zack | ##, Jazmin | ##, Dale | ##

 :heavy_check_mark: 6.
 Uses OOP, and defines multiple classes, including at least one inheritance relationship.
   * We had three OOP.
 The customer class store customer's info and the tea has a Parent Tea that has a Child Tea that contains a seperate input.
+  * These classes are in our classes folder.

 :heavy_check_mark: 7.
 Contains full Docblocks for all PHP files and follows PEAR standards.
   * All PHP and files classs have Docblocks

 :heavy_check_mark: 8.
 Has full validation on the client server side through PHP.
-  * Customer input are required and validated through our PHP
+  * Customer input are required in the checkout.html view page.
+Input is validated through our PHP in the validate.php class
+  *

 :heavy_check_mark: 9.
 All code is clean, clear, and well-commented.
 DRY (Don't Repeat Yourself) is practiced.
   * code is cleaned and well commented throughout each filed.
 DRY was implemeneted.